 When I keep noticing ripe juicy strawberries every time I go to the market, I start thinking about Strawberries Romanoff, a dessert that I learned to make in college when I worked at a French restaurant in Salt Lake called Le Parisien.
 The restaurant closed in 2001, but I have great memories of the place, and Strawberries Romanoff was one of their signature desserts.

-Of course berries are lower in sugar than many other fruits, so if you use the Golden Monkfruit Sweetener this is actually pretty low in carbs, but go ahead and make it with brown sugar if you don’t care about that.
-But make this soon, while you can still get those ripe juicy strawberries that taste so good this time of year.
+Berries are lower in sugar than most other fruits, so if you use the Golden Monkfruit Sweetener this is actually pretty low in carbs, check the nutritional information and see what you think!

 How to Make Strawberries Romanoff: